thenfour/digifujam/readme.md

 - Chrome Mac I expect full compatibility.
 I did not manage to get MIDI to work, but everything else looked fine.
 - Edge Windows should work because I smoke-test there occasionally.
 - Edge Mac I have never tested.
-- Firefox does not support MIDI (yet), so it only works for spectators.
+- Firefox does not support MIDI ([yet](https://twitter.com/gabrielesvelto/status/1474097074253803521)), so it only works for spectators.
 - Safari does not support MIDI or ConstantSourceNode, so it's 100% incompatible.
+- Opera has been reported to work
+- Mobile iOS definitely doesn't work due to Safari incompatibility

-Feel free to report compatibility issues anyway.
+Please report compatibility in our [Discord](https://discord.gg/kkf9gQfKAd).

-# tech stuff
+# Dev stuff

 ## dev process